 The Cost of Filing Bankruptcy

 You’re feeling broke, and your looking into bankruptcy.
-You’re asking how it came to this, and what does it cost to file bankruptcy anyway?
+You’re asking how did I get to here, and how much does it cost to file bankruptcy anyway?

 That’s an easy one, you’re broke, or close to it, and it doesn’t appear there’s relief on the horizon.
 And you’re wondering how you’ll even pay to get help to begin with, because, well …. your broke.
 Logic tells you it’s better to hire a professional in these complex situations, and in this case, a bankruptcy lawyer.
 Frankly, you’re not even sure if bankruptcy is an option.
 Aside from that, you ask yourself, “If I’m broke, how in the world would I pay a lawyer?”
 What does it cost to file bankruptcy anyway?
-It’s a fair question.
+Both are fair questions.